vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/heimdall.md

   How to use and install MITRE's Heimdall Server
 ---

-The [MITRE's Heimdall Server](https://github.com/mitre/heimdall2) allows you to visualize, store, and compare scan results from various security tools.
+[MITRE's Heimdall Server](https://github.com/mitre/heimdall2) allows you to visualize, store, and compare scan results from various security tools.

 ## Prerequisites